-Indian Rummy, also known as Paplu, is one of the card games that falls under the Rummy Family of meld-making card games.
+Indian Rummy, also known as Paplu, is one of the card games that fall under the Rummy Family of meld-making card games.
 Popular in the Indian Subcontinent, Indian Rummy is a fun variation that can be played among friends.

 How to Play Indian Rummy?